 Want to calculate the number of months between two dates?
-You’ll be needing the secret DATEDIF function.
+One little known way is to use the secret Excel DATEDIF function.

 Try typing =DATEDIF into Excel and it will pretend it doesn’t recognise it – see how it’s not in the list of functions to the left.